 To finish the handle end work your way down so that there is just a little nub left on the dipper.
-Then you move the tail stock out of the way and support the dipper with your left hand and finish the end with your skew chisel or spindle gouge.
+Then move the tail stock out of the way and support the dipper with your left hand and finish the end with a skew chisel or spindle gouge.
 Sand and finish that end of the dipper.

 Now part the dipper off of the lathe, again using your free hand to support the honey dipper.
-If you are not sure on doing, this then take the dipper off the lathe and use a saw to trim the end, sand paper it smooth and finish to match the rest of the dipper.
+If you are not sure on doing, this then take the dipper off the lathe and use a saw to trim the end, sand paper it smooth, and finish to match the rest of the dipper.

 Have you turned a honey dipper?
 What wood did you use and what shape was your dipper?
 Let me know which shape you like the best.
 Enjoy.